aspose-words/Aspose.Words-API-References/english/net/aspose.words/border/color/_index.md

 linktitle: Color
 articleTitle: Color
 second_title: Aspose.Words for .NET
-description: Border Color property.
-Gets or sets the border color in C#.
+description: Customize your designs effortlessly with the Border Color property, allowing you to set and modify border colors for a stunning visual impact.
 type: docs
 weight: 10
 url: /net/aspose.words/border/color/